Opryland USA: 1980s and 1990s

 The park took possession of Nashville's StarWalk and continued its tradition of adding commemorative plaques for country-music Grammy winners.
 In 1992, the Chevrolet-Geo Celebrity Theater (renamed Chevrolet Theater in 1997 after General Motors' retired the Geo brand) was constructed on the site of the former Jukebox and Flip-Side theaters.
 With the construction of the park's new flagship venue, Opryland began attracting top country music acts for nightly concerts, included in the price of park admission.
 In 1994, Opryland began upcharging for the concerts and added two venues (Theater By The Lake and the Roy Acuff Theater) to the series, billing it as "Nashville On Stage".
 As part of this, the Chevrolet-Geo Theater and Theater By The Lake venues were expanded and partially enclosed.
 Alabama, George Jones, Tammy Wynette, Tanya Tucker, and The Oak Ridge Boys took up residency during the summer of 1994, occupying the Chevrolet-Geo Celebrity Theater and Theater By The Lake, while the conventional concert series, featuring traveling artists, moved to the Roy Acuff Theater.
-During the day, the Roy Acuff Theater hosted a live version of "Hee Haw" based on the long-running TV series.
+During the day, the Roy Acuff Theater hosted a live version of Hee Haw based on the long-running TV series.
 After lackluster ticket sales, the multi-venue series was significantly scaled back after 1994.
 By Opryland's final season in 1997, only the Chevrolet Theater was hosting concerts.

-During the summer of 1993, the popular Mark Goodson game show Family Feud traveled to Opryland and taped several weeks of episodes at the Chevrolet-Geo Celebrity Theater, which opened the show's sixth and final season with Ray Combs as host.
+During summer 1993, the popular Mark Goodson game show Family Feud traveled to Opryland and taped several weeks of episodes at the Chevrolet-Geo Celebrity Theater, which opened the show's sixth and final season with Ray Combs as host.
 These syndicated episodes began airing in September and featured some of country music's best-known stars including Porter Wagoner, Boxcar Willie, Charley Pride, Brenda Lee, the Mandrells, and the Statler Brothers, as well as at least one week of resident Nashville families playing against each other.
 As of 2022, it remains the only time in the history of the long-running series that episodes have been taped on location.

-Also, beginning in the early 1990s and continuing through its final season, as a nod to TNN's NASCAR coverage, as well as Opryland's official designation with NASCAR, the annual "TNN Salute to Motorsports" event would take place over a week-long period.
+Also, beginning in the early 1990s and continuing through its final season, as a nod to TNN's NASCAR coverage, as well as Opryland's official designation with NASCAR, the annual "TNN Salute to Motorsports" event took place over a week-long period.
 This included numerous motorsports exhibits as well as "meet-and-greets" with stock-car racing personalities.

 In 1994, Gaylord Entertainment invested heavily in the renaissance of the entertainment district in downtown Nashville.
 The company converted an old Second Avenue building into the Wildhorse Saloon (unlike Opryland, an adults-only venue serving alcohol), renovated and reopened the Ryman Auditorium as a premier concert and theatre venue, and began to provide water taxi service along the Cumberland River between the docks adjacent to the amusement park and a dock downtown.
 The amusement park's official name was changed to "Opryland Themepark".
 "Opryland USA" was then designated as the destination name, to encompass all of Gaylord Entertainment's Nashville properties.